Is it too late to visit the hygienist?

-Of course you will have been brushing your teeth for years, but this does not necessarily mean that you have been doing it correctly.
+Of course, you will have been brushing your teeth for years, but this does not necessarily mean that you have been doing it correctly.

-Ideally, you should be using a re-chargeable electric toothbrush with a 2-minute timer and a pressure indicator.
-This will ensure that you brush your teeth for at least 2 minutes twice a day, and that the pressure you put on your teeth will not be too hard that it causes your gums to recede.
+Ideally, you should be using a rechargeable electric toothbrush with a 2-minute timer and a pressure indicator.
+This will ensure that you brush your teeth for at least 2 minutes twice a day and that the pressure you put on your teeth will not be too hard that it causes your gums to recede.

-It is also important that you are brushing your teeth at the correct time of day.
+It is also important that you brush your teeth at the correct time of day.
 Did you know that brushing your teeth straight after eating softens the enamel and causes tooth wear?
 Your diet has a big impact on your teeth and gum health, so it is very important that your hygienist gives you advice on what foods are best to ensure healthy teeth.
 For example, consuming acidic foods and drinks like fruit juices and carbonated drinks will demineralize the enamel making this more prone to decay.

-Having your teeth cleaned by a hygienist will be more thorough than if a general dentist was to do it.
+Having your teeth cleaned by a hygienist will be more thorough than if a general dentist were to do it.
 If your cleaning appointment lasts less than 30 minutes, then it is very likely that it has not been done properly.
 The hygienist appointment should be longer if you are prone to, or already have, gum disease.

 It is very important to realize that the hygienist is not only going to clean your teeth; there is a lot more to it than that!
 The removal of stains or teeth whitening is secondary to the health of your gums.
 It is the plaque between your teeth and gums that will make your gums unhealthy if not cleaned regularly.
-This along with the valuable advice and information that she gives you is that makes it so important to visit her twice a year.
+This along with the valuable advice and information that she gives you is what makes it so important to visit her twice a year.